BLUE HORIZON, BOOK 4

 He stepped around a bed of colorful flowers and then ducked under the low-hanging branches of a bright shrub with orange blossoms.
 He heard a small bell jingle and looked up when he rounded a bend in the pathway.

 On a tall wooden stool was another German shepherd only slightly older than he was.
-The girl dressed in violet shorts and a white tank top was reading a printed magazine in one hand, while the other hand jingled a small bell to make her presence known.
+Dressed in violet shorts and a white tank top, the girl was reading a printed magazine in one hand, while the other hand absently jingled a small bell to make her presence known.
 Max gave the bicycle vendor a smile as he walked up to her.

 “Hi there,” the girl said pleasantly.
 She set her magazine on a small folding table beside her and then stood up.
 “My bikes can be rented for an hour, half day or full day.
 What can I do for you?”